Updated: May 23

-The Virginia Consumer Data Protection Act (VCDPA) grants Virginia residents certain rights over their own data, including rules that apply to how that data can be handled as well as rules pertaining to how it is stored and shared with third parties.
+The Consumer Data Protection Act (CDPA) grants Virginia residents certain rights over their own data, including rules that apply to how that data can be handled as well as rules pertaining to how it is stored and shared with third parties.

 The CDPA goes one step further and expands Virginian's attitudes towards personal data characterizations, to cover "sensitive data," which includes, among other classifications, race/ethnicity, education status, mental or physical health diagnosis, biometric information inputted into a system (e.g., retina scan), political affiliation using a verified government ID number, personal/legal caretaker relationship history for a minor.

-According to the VCPDA, all businesses that collect data about Virginians, either online or offline, are required to adhere to strict privacy policies that protect these individuals.
+According to the CPDA, all businesses that collect data about Virginians, either online or offline, are required to adhere to strict privacy policies that protect these individuals.

 (1) during a calendar year control or process personal data of at least 100,000 “consumers” or